-At this point, B.R.’s brother Henry, who had represented him in the first three custody battles, questioned the wisdom of continuing the skirmishes, reminding his brother that the children’s welfare was of top priority and expressing reservations over “my indulging as an attorney in what will likely be a personal attack on Lucy.”
+At this point, B.R.’s brother Henry, who had represented him in the first three custody battles, questioned the wisdom of continuing the skirmishes.
+He reminded his brother that the children’s welfare was of top priority and expressed reservations over “my indulging as an attorney in what will likely be a personal attack on Lucy.”

 Douschka and Sara Tillman spent most of their time with their mother at Edgewood.
 According to family members, they came to fear their drunken father and despise their overbearing grandfather.
 Senator Tillman appeared to regret the damage that the trial had done to his relationship with his granddaughters, writing a friend that “I have no idea the little girls will ever do other than hate me.”

 Throughout his political career, Ben Tillman remained a vocal opponent of women’s rights, arguing that suffrage led to decreased birth rates and an increased number of deaths and divorces.
 He believed that women were unsuited for politics because “the laws of evolution have differentiated the functions of man and woman and disaster awaits the people who attempt to repeal the natural law.”

 In an attempt to validate his position, he inserted into the Congressional Record, in 1913, the full text of an article entitled “The Mission of Woman,” written by a Southern minister by the name of Albert Bledsoe, and originally printed in 1871 in the Southern Review.

 I am summarizing the article because it appears to be the rationale upon which Tillman’s concept of gender roles was based–not a far cry from some of the rhetoric used today by our fundamentalist brethren, attempting to keep women “in our places.”
 You can read the article in its entirety at